edbzn/edbzn.dev/content/blog/cross-framework-i18n-with-angular-localize-and-nx/index.md

 - **Automated translation workflows**: Integrate with translation management systems (like Crowdin or Lokalise) through Nx executors to automatically extract messages, push them for translation, and pull completed translations back into your repository.

 - **Type-safe i18n**: Generate TypeScript types from your message IDs to get autocomplete and compile-time validation when using `$localize`, preventing typos and missing translations.

-- **Testing infrastructure**: Build shared testing utilities that mock `$localize` consistently across all frameworks, ensuring your i18n behavior is testable and reliable.

 The standardization is what makes all of this possible, once you have a unified system, every improvement benefits the entire organization.